ropensci/crul/cran-comments.md

 ## Reverse dependencies

 * I have run R CMD check on the downstream dependencies.
-No problems were found related to this package.
+Some problems were found testing against CRAN versions of packages, but should be fixed with this release in combination with the recently submitted webmockr and the upcoming vcr release.

 ---

-This version includes one new feature.
+This version deprecates a function, and adds it's functionality to other classes/functions in the package.

+This and the upcoming vcr release are tied to the webmockr release in that they all are interconnected and need to be updated.

 Thanks!
 Scott Chamberlain